tarunlnmiit/irtex-client/README.md

 * The frontend has the option to filter the results based on the above defined 3 parameters by selecting any option from the Rank dropdown.
 By default it is combined results of the above two where for now we are just taking the average of the above 2 similarities.

 * The frontend also provides option to change the number of results on a page (5, 10, 25, 100) along with pagination based on the number of results selected on a page.

+* There is a chance that when using the deployed heroku app in browser on https://irtex-client.herokuapp.com, that an error might present itself.
+It can happen because in the free tier on heroku it terminates a request after 30 seconds and no response is returned.
+This can happen because the of lack of resource availability at heroku at that point of time.
+Just refreshing the page should work in such a case.